A WEEK IN CUBA

 Havana’s LGBT community scene has really taken off in the last couple of years.
 The focus of gay life is around Centro Havana and Vedado.
 Nightlife centers on Humboldt, 52 and nearby Pico Blanco disco in Hotel St John and Caberet Las Vegas.

-Tipping is not required but it certainly is appreciated!
 Tips go a long way in supplementing the average Cuban’s income.
-Gratuities for meal throughout the tour are handled by us.
 Customary end-of-tour tips for your tour leader; local guides, driver, and casa owner (end of stay) are left to the participant’s discretion and should be based on the guest’s satisfaction with the level of service received.

-1) Restaurants (10% of bill if no tax/service already added)
+1) Restaurants (10% of the bill if no tax/service already added)

 2) Toilet attendants (10-25c)